 Arimatsu Narumi Shibori: Celebrating 400 Years of Japanese Artisan Design

-Learn the shibori process from start to finish with detailed recordings of each step, from designing and stenciling to dyeing and drying on cotton and silk fabrics, thread removal, and finishing as demonstrated by master shibori artists from Japan.
+Learn Shibori (Japanese resist dyeing) from start to finish.
+Detailed recordings of each step, including designing and stenciling, dyeing and drying, thread removal and steam finishing.
+Demonstrations on cotton and silk fabrics, by master Shibori artists from Japan.

-In 1604 a group of textile artists settled in the fishing villages of Arimatsu and Narumi and using implements they created by hand, developed a unique way of patterning resist imagery on cloth.
-Their masterful skills soon became known across Japan as their fabrics were sought out for kimono, yukata, home furnishings and many other applications.
+In 1604 a group of Japanese textile artists settled in the fishing villages of Arimatsu and Narumi in Aichi Prefecture.
+Using implements they created by hand, they developed a unique way of patterning resist imagery on cloth.
+Their masterful skills soon became known across Japan and their fabrics were sought out for wearables, home furnishings and many other applications.
 Join us on this adventure into Japanese resist dyeing or tie dye as we explore the villages of Arimatsu and Narumi along the Tokkaido or Old Road.

 Techniques include six styles of hand-knotting (kanoko, miura, and te-kumo variations), stitching (nui-shibori variations), pleating (tesuji, tatsumaki, and other variations), and fold-and-clamp methods (sekka, itajime).
 In addition, the film covers several techniques for machine-aided shibori and sekka dyeing.
 A wonderful foundation for understanding traditional Japanese stitch and clamp resist and tie and dye.